 1. Wedding Cost

 According to Black Creek Pioneer Village, the wedding associated cost is $150 per person and it includes an open bar and the rental of the venue.
 That makes the establishment one of the cheapest wedding venues in the greater Toronto area.

-Here are the most common package of the establishment:
+Here are the most common packages:

 Ceremony with Reception On-Site to Follow: $800+HST

 The ceremony only package costs $975+HST

 The costs outlined below refer to the Classic Menu Package

 For November to March weddings the cost per person is $125+HST (minimum 50 adults)

 For April to October weddings, the cost per person on Saturdays is $140+HST.